 Young adults participating in Collaborative Care receive older youth services specifically tailored to meet their transition plan goals and independent living needs while placed in a supervised apartment setting.
 Older Youth Services delivery will use the broker of resources model to assist the youth in locating affordable and safe housing and provide home maintenance services as described in the OYS Service Standards and NYTD Service Elements.
-The Older Youth Service Provider shall ensure that the youth have a bed, sofa/love seat, basic kitchen supplies, access to a phone, food, and personal hygiene items upon entering the placement.
+The Older Youth Service

+Provider shall ensure that the youth have a bed, sofa/love seat, basic kitchen supplies, access to a phone, food, and personal hygiene items upon entering the placement.
 Additional furnishings may be purchased by the youth that may not be reimbursable by DCS.

-Note: Replacement furnishing may be purchased by the OYS provider during case progression and based on the youth's needs.
+Note: The OYS provider may purchase replacement furnishing during case progression based on the youth's needs.
 The OYCM Supervisor, OYCM Division Manager, or OYCM Local Office Director must approve replacement furnishing.